Quiggleson/CSI3370/README.md

 Test the download by running ``aws --version`` in a terminal.
 May require relaunching a terminal instance.

-Run ``aws configure --profile "my-profile-name"``
+Run ``aws configure --profile "s3profile"``

 You will be prompted for an access key, a secret key, and a default region

-For the access keys, see the document in the root directory of this project
+For the access keys, see the document in the root directory of this project.
+Note: the user in the accesskeys file is the username of the IAM user, this is not "s3profile".
+This is on purpose.
+You don't really need the username of the IAM user, but it's there in case we might, so discard it for now.

 For the default region, enter ``us-east-2``